e0328eric/vesti-tectonic-backend/README.md

 least, for recent tectonic branch it does compile.

 This repo is purposed to compile vesti with tectonic backend.
-I tested it on MSYS2 sandbox on Windows 11.
+I tested it on MSYS2 sandbox and powershell on Windows 11.

 # Installation
 ## Prerequisits